Extracting Affect Aggregates from Longitudinal Social Media Data with Temporal Adapters for Large Language Models: Introduction

 \paragraph{Approach} In this paper, we present a novel method for extracting longitudinal affect aggregates by using \textit{Temporal Adapters} fine-tuned on user-generated data from social media, as illustrated in Figure~\ref{fig:figure1}.
-We base our analysis on a panel of 24,000 British Twitter users and obtain their full timelines from November 2019 to June 2020.
+Adapters allow researchers to efficiently fine-tune LLMs with data from new contexts by training only a very small fraction of additional parameters while keeping the original model weights frozen.
+We base our analysis on a panel of 21,576 British Twitter users and obtain their full timelines from November 2019 to June 2020.
 First, we fine-tune Temporal Adapters for Llama 3 8B on 7-day subsets of the Twitter data.
 Second, we prompt the fine-tuned model with multiple established questionnaires~\cite{yougov_britains_2024, yougov_will_2024} and extract longitudinal affect aggregates from token probabilities.
-We evaluate our results against survey data of the British adult population and find strong positive and significant correlations for a subset of collective emotions.
-A comparison of our method with a traditional classification model trained on labeled data produces strongly agreeing results.
-We demonstrate robustness against prompt variation with a survey instrument that measures the same affective phenomena~\cite{clark_panas-x_1994}.
+We evaluate our results against survey data collected from a representative sample of the British adult population and find strong positive and significant correlations for a subset of collective emotions.
+A comparison of results obtained using our method with a traditional classification model trained on labeled data shows strong agreement.
+We demonstrate robustness against prompt variation with an additional survey instrument that is constructed to measure the same affective phenomena~\cite{clark_panas-x_1994}.
 Experiments with synthetically mixed data indicate the internal validity of our method.
-We exemplary show that our method can be used for the extraction of more complex collective attitudes as well.
+Finally, we demonstrate that our flexible method can be used for the extraction of more complex collective attitudes as well.

-\paragraph{Contribution} The main contribution of this work is that it extends previous \textit{in silico} surveys with LLMs to a \textit{longitudinal} setting in which survey data and LLM training data are temporally aligned.
-Our method is less sensitive to strata-dependent biases embedded in pre-trained LLMs since we fine-tune LLMs on user-generated data and focus on longitudinal changes in affect aggregates.
+\paragraph{Contribution} The main contribution of this work is that it extends previous approaches to \textit{in silico} surveys with LLMs to a \textit{longitudinal} setting in which survey data and LLM training data are temporally aligned.
 Compared to previous methods that extract affect aggregates from user-generated data, our approach is not fixed to a specific survey question and neither relies on expensively curated dictionaries, nor on labeled data.
-We provide a Python implementation under MIT license alongside our paper to facilitate replication and future work on extracting affect aggregates with LLMs\footnote{\url{https://github.com/dess-mannheim/temporal-adapters}}.
+Instead, our method allows researchers make use of the wealth of established survey questionnaires to extract affect aggregates from social media data.
+We provide a Python implementation under MIT license alongside our paper to facilitate replication and future work on extracting affect aggregates with LLMs.\footnote{\url{https://github.com/dess-mannheim/temporal-adapters}}